 The School of Art offers the Bachelor of Fine Arts degree major in Studio, Art Education, Digital Arts, and Graphic Design.

-Studio - Spring 2017 course requirements
+Studio - Fall 2022 course requirements

-Learning Outcomes for the Studio Degree:
+Learning Outcomes for the Studio BFA Degree:

 - Apply studio and scholarly skills, both technically and discursively, at a level to be competitive in their chosen field